jsunkara-DS/Fund...DataScience/README.md

-# Fundamentals of Data-Science Projet on Videogames sales dataset from Kaggle.
+# FDS (Fundamentals of Data-Science) Projet on Videogames sales dataset imported from Kaggle.